Box alignment in multi-column layout

 column-gap

-The column-gap property was specified in earlier versions of the multiple-column layout specification, and has now been unified with the gap properties for other layout methods in box alignment.
-While other layout methods treat the initial value of column-gap as 0 multicol treats it as 1em, as in general you would not want to have no gap between columns.
+The column-gap property was originally specified in the multiple-column layout specification and then later unified with the gap properties for other layout methods in box alignment.
+While other layout methods treat the initial value of column-gap as 0, multi-column layout treats it as 1em — you generally want a gap between columns.